coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/GettingStarted.md

         }
     }

-    var body: some HTML {
+    var body: some HTML.View {
         div {
             nav {
                 a(href: "/") { "Home" }